 Think back to your most recent onboarding experience.
 How did it go?

-More often than not, I hear from new hires that they felt confused, left out, anxious, and even ignored throughout their first few weeks and months.
+More often than not, we hear from new hires that they felt confused, left out, anxious, and even ignored throughout their first few weeks and months.

 Even if there was company-level onboarding, it left a lot to be desired — and there usually wasn’t a technical onboarding program.

-Over the years, I have found it’s not just the small startups that don’t onboard well, it’s even the very large (think 100,000+ employees) companies too.
+Over the years, we’ve found it’s not just the small startups that don’t onboard well, it’s even the very large (think 100,000+ employees) companies too.

 So when you can’t rely on your company to set you up for success, how can you ensure you have what you need to thrive in your role?